-⊒ Shooting Each time a picture is taken, the image is saved in the memory before the next image is taken.
-The higher the image quality, the longer the interval between shots. Щ. Takes a series of pictures with intervals between shots shorter than "Continuous Shooting".
+Continuous Shooting Each time a picture is taken, the image is saved in the memory before the next image is taken.
+The higher the image quality, the longer the interval between shots. ц.
+The number of recorded pixels is fixed at $5M/4MIB$ and the interval between shots is shorter than "Continuous Shooting".

-\ The number of images that can be shot continuously and the interval between shots depend on shooting situations.
+The number of images that can be shot continuously and the interval between shots depend on shooting situations.

-Press the four-way controller ( $\blacktriangle$ ) in $\square$ mode.
+Press the four-way controller (A) in D mode.